beyzoskaya/beyzoskaya/README.md

 ## About Me

-- 🔭 I am currently working in Bioinformatic area at Özyeğin University.
+- 🔭 I am currently working in Bioinformatics at Özyeğin University.
 - 👩🏼‍💻 I am currently working in research area of Hi-C interactions and the prediction of chromsomes with graph specific models.

 ## Skills